Structural and rural funds

 2. A safer and more secure Europe.

-The common agricultural policy (CAP, with the rural funds that refer to it) went through a transitional phase: for the period 2021-2022, six key priorities were provisionally applied, which in turn were divided into eighteen “focus areas”; with the period 2023-2027, a “new CAP” came into effect, pursuing nine specific objectives.
-The objectives of the transitional phase and the final phase are mutually consistent, but obviously different.
+The common agricultural policy (CAP, with the rural funds that refer to it) went through a transitional phase: for the period 2021-2022, six key priorities were provisionally applied, which in turn were divided into eighteen “focus areas”; with the period 2023-2027, a “new CAP” came into force, pursuing nine specific objectives.
+The objectives of the transitional and final phases are mutually consistent, but obviously different.
 Along with them, national and regional rural fund programming has also changed and been adjusted.
 For details of the objectives pursued by rural funds, please refer to the section on the EAFRD.

-FEAMPA, the flagship fund for EU maritime and fisheries policy, has ten objectives of its own.
-Initially linked to the Common Agricultural Policy, and with similar objectives (market stability, safeguarding producers and supplies, etc.), the Common Fisheries Policy (CFP) and Maritime Affairs Policy took on a structure of its own over time.
-For details of the objectives pursued by FEAMPA, please refer to the related section .
+FEAMPA, the flagship fund for the EU’s maritime and fisheries policy, pursues ten objectives of its own.
+Initially linked to the Common Agricultural Policy, and with similar objectives (market stability, safeguarding producers and supplies, etc.), the Common Fisheries Policy (CFP) and Maritime Affairs has taken on a structure of its own over time.
+For details of the objectives pursued by FEAMPA, please refer to the related section.

 Other features of the 2021-2027 programming 4

 In addition to the above objectives, the 2021-2027 programming of the Structural and Rural Funds has some special features that mark a change from previous programming periods.
-These characteristics are of general value, for the whole of the European Union, and have an impact on individual national programming accordingly.
+These features are of general value, for the whole of the European Union, and affect individual national programming accordingly.

 • More developed regions (GDP per capita above 100% of EU average): co-financing 40-50%, concentration of resources 85% Objective 1+2 and 30% Objective 2;